chihebchebbi/mkdocs-base/docs/yara.md

-**Malware Analysis: How to use Yara rules to detect malware**
+# Malware Analysis: How to use Yara rules to detect malware

-Hi Peerlysters,

 When performing malware analysis, the analyst needs to collect every piece of information that can be used to identify malicious software.
 One of the techniques is Yara rules.
 In this article, we are going to explore Yara rules and how to use them in order to detect malware.

 The article outline is the following: